caseydavenport/cube-tools/drafts/2024-01-07/REPORT.md

 - Love that [[Virtue of Persistence]] forecasts itself to your opponent.
 It's really powerful, but gives your opponent a chance to dig for or save enchantment removal to prepare.

 - The "discard matters" deck didn't come together in its best form this draft, so it's hard to draw too many conclusions.
 One thing that I think I can conclude is that it could use a bit more in the way of relevant early-game play.
 Cards like [[Ruthless Sniper]] and [[Bitter Triumph]] will fill these holes well, as will [[Blazing Rootwalla]] and other cheap madness cards.
 I still have faith in [[Malfegor]].

+- My UG counterspells / threats / draw-twice deck was a bit of a miss.
+It was somewhat competitive at times, but laregely outclassed by every other deck in some way or another.
+I suspect I might have just drafted this one poorly, and that not much is needed to "fix" this, but I'll be keeping an eye on it.
+I'd like to introduce some more _flash_ across W/U/G any way, which should buff this incidentally.

+- The BR sacrifice / aggro deck came together better than it ever has before.
+Probably about as strong as this can possibly be in this cube.
+I need to watch and see how often this happens.
+There's a spectrum of ways this deck might manifest itself, and if this is the average then I think it's too much better than the other available strategies.
+If it's towards the top-end, then I think this is great and pretty close to where I want it to be.
+The prospect of matching against this sort of aggro deck should be on every drafter's mind.
+One thing is that red burn has lots of options for killing creatures with 3 or less toughness, and most mid-range decks top out at creatures with 3 toughness.
+This means it's really hard for decks to stabilize at all against aggressive red decks.
+I think I will look at keeping most of red's burn in the 2-damage range, and ever-so-slightly increase the number of less aggresive cards with 3 or 4 toughness to balance this a bit better.

 # Cards to consider